 My work on this page is from the collaborative project L/inked shown at MAPSpace in Port Chester, NY.
-I explored the materiality of the ink as well as the physicality of texts.
+I explored the materiality of oak gall ink as well as the physicality of texts.
+Oak galls are large round galls found on oak trees formed when gall wasp larva (from eggs laid in leaf buds) inject chemicals into the tree.
+Oak galls have been used to make iron gall ink for millennia.
+It is one of the ingredients in the ink used for traditional Torah writing, safrut.
 I practiced with the traditional inks and quills of Torah writing, and made micrographic images of Hebrew texts—mainly Song of Songs and Lamentations.
 I also made scanned photograms of various oak galls and leaves.

 I worked on this project as part of a community of artists where we shared ideas, techniques, discoveries, stories.
 Of ourselves, the wasps, the ink, the places the galls came from.
 It enriches my work as I continue with this project on my own.